 - Produced by Doug Rogers.

 - Engineered by Ken Scott (Beatles/David Bowie/Elton John/Supertramp etc.).

 - Includes authentic rare period guitars (acoustic and electric), basses, drums, keyboards, stringed and other misc instruments.

 - The same kind of microphones were used to record all instruments (Neumann/AKG/Cole/STC).

-- The same kind of recording desks and preamps, including a very rare EMI REDD tube desk, EMI TG12345 desk (the same kind of desk used to record Pink Floyd's "Dark Side of the Moon"), and EMI REDD47 preamps, were used to record all instruments.
+- The same kind of recording desks and preamps, including a very rare EMI REDD tube desk, EMI TG12345 desk (the same kind of desk used to record "Abbey Road" and Pink Floyd's "Dark Side of the Moon"), and EMI REDD47 preamps, were used to record all instruments.

 - The same kind of limiters (Fairchild) and compressors (rare EMI RS124 modified Altec) were used for dynamics control.

 - The same kind of Studer J-37 tube 4-track was used to record everything.